In Search of a Cyclops

 Because knowing an outcome beforehand often helps us understand a delivery better

 The conclusion about the essence of the entire picture is analogous to what makes a bagel a bagel.
-The essence of a bagel cannot be found at the center of the piece of dough due to the hole we find right there.
-And yet the only reason we call the thing a bagel is because of the very hole that is found at its center.
+The essence of what makes a bagel a bagel cannot be found at the center of the piece of dough due to the hole we find right there: There's nothing in the center location of what makes a bagel a bagel.
+And still, the only reason we call the thing a bagel is because of that very hole.
+Yes, we can have singular things (a bagel is a single thing), but we cannot have singularities (the hole must remain separate from the dough for it to remain a bagel) except at the abstract level ('bagel' is indeed a single word encompassing the hole and the dough).
+And now you know the essence of the delivery.

-If there were black-and-white deliveries about everything, we would see everything as bagels, for we would always find something missing when trying to get the whole.
-The truth is that our reality is always full color and yet gray does play an important role in it all, too.
+Will you get something out of reading this book?
+You bet you would.
+It challenges you to explore all the structures in which you think.
+If there were for instance black-and-white deliveries in your mind about everything, this book helps you see them as bagels, for we would always find something missing when trying to get the singular whole.
+The truth is that our reality is always full color and diverse.
+It means — sorry to say this — that gray does play an important role in it all, too.
 While humans are capable of establishing black-and-white deliveries at the abstract level, we need to open our minds to the idea that there is more than one foundation to what matters — plus that we have a magnificent brain capable of turning everything into abstracts, including everything and nothing, all while needing to deal with a good amount of boring gray.
-A bagel is made of a variety of matter, and within the complexity of matter we must give nothing a fundamental spot.
+A bagel is made of a variety of matter, and within the complexity of matter we must give nothing a central, fundamental spot.

 Help Spread the Knowledge about Nothing and Everything!